-Step 3: Start building your community on social media.
+Step 3: Start building your online community on social media.

 - Send personal messages to some of your friends on Facebook to Like your page or follow you on Twitter.
 But be careful—few things are worse than getting bombarded by irrelevant marketing efforts.
 Ask other members of the company do the same with their friends, but don’t attempt to mandate it.

 - Send an email to your existing client list asking them to Like your Facebook page or follow you on Twitter so they can stay current with your company’s happenings and industry news.
 Again: What is the benefit for them in following you or liking your page?
 Give them incentives.

 - Another great option to create buzz is to host an event or promotion to gain traffic to your Facebook page.
 You could partner with other businesses in the area as well: A new caterer in the area may give you a discounted rate to feature their food at your event.
 Or, you could partner with a foundation to raise money for them at your event.
 With all of these aspects combined, a local publication would surely want to feature your event!

 - Host a digital event by creating your own hashtag for your company and running a Twitter chat or a Google+ hangout.